acsoteldo/Python-NOTES/software-lifecycle/sdlc-description.md

 ### Software Development Life Cycle (SDLC)

-There are several Software Development Life Cycle (SDLC) models used in the industry, each with its own approach and stages.
-Here are some examples of common SDLC models:
+Each of these SDLC models has its own advantages and drawbacks, and the choice of which one to use depends on the specific project's requirements, constraints, and goals.
+Different organizations and teams may prefer different SDLC models based on their project needs.

 1. **Waterfall Model**:
    - The Waterfall model is a linear and sequential approach where each phase must be completed before the next one begins.
 It consists of phases like requirements, design, implementation, testing, deployment, and maintenance.